 After Effects CC Intensive

 If you are a creative professional wanting the fastest, easiest, most comprehensive way to learn Adobe After Effects CC choose the Adobe After Effects CC Intensive training course.
 This 3 day course will guide you through the key techniques for working in After Effects.
-Learn how to create, manipulate, and optimize motion graphics for film, video, DVD, the web, and mobile devices.
+Learn how to create, manipulate, and optimize motion graphics for film, video, the web, and mobile devices.
 You will gain hands-on experience animating text and images, customizing a wide range of effects, tracking and syncing content, rotoscoping, distorting and warping images and video, and correcting colour.
 You will create Motion Graphics templates in After Effects so colleagues can make specific edits in Premiere Pro without accidentally changing other critical settings.
 An added bonus is learning to create 3D content with both After Effects and Maxon Cinema 4D Lite.
 All training uses the Official Adobe workbook and project files for extra reference after the course.
-Receive an Official Adobe Certificate of Completion.
+Receive a Certificate of Completion.
 Electronic versions of the Official Adobe Courseware are included, print copies are charged at a rate of $79.95 per copy.

 Getting to know the Workflow